Volkswagen bets big on electric. Will consumers buy in?

 Analysts warn that the industry could be saddled with slow-selling products that would undermine their earnings in a weakening global car market.
 Electrics were only 1.8% of the European market through the first six months of the year.

 That’s because the launch of electric cars is so far mainly driven by regulation, not consumers.
-Above all, automakers are rushing to make electric cars to meet tighter rules on greenhouse gas emissions and pollutants, particularly in the European Union and China.
+Above all, companies are rushing to make electric cars to meet tighter rules on carbon emissions and pollutants, particularly in the European Union and China.

 The EU has new limits on emissions of carbon dioxide, the main greenhouse gas blamed for global warming, that will kick in fully in 2021 to comply with the Paris climate accord.
 Cars will have to produce no more than 95 grams of CO2 per kilometer, the equivalent of requiring mileage of 66 miles per gallon under U.S. measurements.